top of page

 Naturalization of the Spouse

-All information on the naturalization of spouses of German citizens.
+All important information from a lawyer on the naturalization of spouses of German citizens

 Family Reunification with EU-Citizens

-On this page you will find all information about family reunification with EU citizens in Germany.
+On this page you will find all important information about family reunification with EU citizens in Germany.

 Permanent Residence Spouses